run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 > Mount a persistent volume claim into a container

 > __StorageClassName__ is a storage class name which can be obtained by running ``kubectl get storageclasses.storage.k8s.io``.
-This paramter may be ommitted if there is a single storage class in the system, or you are using the default storage class.
+This parameter may be omitted if there is a single storage class in the system, or you are using the default storage class.

 >    __Size__ is the volume size you want to allocate.
 See [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for how to specify volume sizes